Nektar Therapeutics (NKTR) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, March 25, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Nektar Therapeutics ("Nektar" or the "Company") (NASDAQ: NKTR) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., March 27, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Nektar Therapeutics ("Nektar" or the "Company") (NASDAQ: NKTR).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN NEKTAR THERAPEUTICS (NKTR), CLICK HERE BEFORE MAY 5, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN NEKTAR THERAPEUTICS (NKTR), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE MAY 5, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?